 When using vaccines containing trace elements or anthelmintics ensure the correct dose is used to avoid under or overdosing.

 If ewes are vaccinated correctly, their lambs will obtain antibodies through the colostrum (first milk) which will give them some protection for the first month or two of life.
 Vaccinating lambs at marking acts as a sensitising or priming dose that stimulates the lambs’ immune system to protect for approximately 6 weeks.
 Remember that it takes the immune system about 2 weeks to fully respond.

 A second dose given 4 to 6 weeks later, or at weaning, is vital.
 This dose will further stimulate the immune system, resulting in a prolonged level of protection.
 This can last out to 12 months and really set the sheep up for ongoing immunity using annual boosters.
 Weaners going on to high-quality pastures or being supplemented with grain are more at risk of Pulpy Kidney, and should receive booster vaccinations every 3-4 months.
 Booster doses can be given when the lambs are in the yards for other reasons, e.g. drenching or drafting off a line for sale, to save on labour & time.

 With the lamb, sheep and wool markets at the levels they have been recently, why not give your lambs the best chance to survive and grow?
 The economic loss of one good lamb to a vaccine-preventable disease is roughly equivalent to the cost of 500 doses of vaccine.
 That’s got to be a good enough reason to do the job properly.

-BY DR Nigel Baum, Veterinary Officer, Disease Surveilance, Biosecurity SAGo Back To Search
+Article written by Dr Nigel Baum, Veterinary Officer, Disease Surveilance, Biosecurity SAGo Back To Search